Requirements Analysis & Ensuring Stakeholder Satisfaction

 Analyze

 The analysis can only be effective if the requirements elicited from stakeholders are accurate.
-Therefore, it’s important that the information is clearly understood.
-Listen and confirm what you record to make sure that it is accurately reflecting the requirements of the stakeholders.
+The information must be clearly understood.
+Listen and confirm what you record to make sure that it accurately reflects the requirements of the stakeholders.
 This is the only way you can determine the quality of the requirements.

 Not only must the requirements be understandable, but complete, unambiguous and not contradict another requirement.
 During the analysis process, you make sure that any issues of that sort are resolved before moving on.